miofuku/awesome-ai-girlfriend/README.md

 **Disclaimer:**

-*   **Hypothetical Ratings:** The ratings provided are for illustrative purposes only and do not represent actual, objective reviews.
 *   **Dynamic Landscape:** The AI companion market is rapidly evolving.
 New products emerge constantly, and existing ones change features and pricing.
 Always do your own research before making a purchase or sharing personal information.
 *   **Ethical Considerations:**  Engage with AI companions responsibly.
 Be mindful of the potential for emotional dependence, parasocial relationships, and the ethical implications of increasingly realistic AI interactions.
 *   **Privacy Concerns:**  Carefully review the privacy policies of any AI companion app or platform.
 Understand how your data is collected, used, and stored.
 * **No endorsement**: The list doesn't endorse any product.
-* **Links are not exhaustive**: I have tried to provide the official link, but sometimes it's only available via search or app store search.
+* **Links are not exhaustive**: We have tried to provide the official link, but sometimes it's only available via search or app store search.

-This README provides a starting point for exploring the world of AI companions.
-Remember to prioritize your safety, privacy, and well-being.